Belden Fill Ratio Calculator

 Belden Fill Ratio

-The effective inner width of a round conduit used to compute the available cross-sectional area.
+The actual inside diameter of the conduit, in inches or millimeters, used to compute the available cross-sectional area.

 Sources & Further Reading